-All services or penetrations traversing fire resisting compartments were not confirmed as being sufficiently fire-stopped with fire-resisting material.
+All services or penetrations traversing fire-resisting compartments were not confirmed as being sufficiently fire-stopped with fire-resisting material.
 Any locations that have been identified are highlighted in section 9.
-Where fire compartments/fire dampers/ceiling voids were considered inaccessible for safety reasons and could not be physically accessed or were outside the visual range of the assessor, technical comments on these areas cannot be provided.
+Where fire compartments/fire dampers/ceiling voids were considered inaccessible for safety reasons and could not be physically accessed or were outside the visual range of the assessor, technical comment on these areas cannot be provided.
 If there are reasons to suspect the fire resistance within the building has not been sufficiently maintained the responsibility to provide this technical information rests with the duty holder.

 The assessment of the fire performance of the external wall construction and any cladding system is excluded from this fire risk assessment.
 Where commented on, advice is given to obtain a separate external wall assessment as recommended in PAS 9980:2022.

-There were no outstanding notices of deficiencies/enforcement action from the enforcing authority and the fire strategy document was not observed.
+There were no outstanding notices of deficiencies/ enforcement action from the enforcing authority and the draft retrospective fire strategy document and "as built" plans drawn in 2019 were observed.

-This fire risk assessment document is part of the continuous management of fire safety within these premises and as such should be read in conjunction with the fire risk assessment or review as dated above.
+This fire risk assessment is part of the continuous management of fire safety within these premises and as such should be read in conjunction with the fire risk assessment or review as dated above.